Official BearInsider Election Day Thread

 I think a lot of people just won't vote for a woman.

-I voted for her right to free speech.
+I voted for her right to bear arms.

-I voted for her right to practice her religion.
+I voted for her right to a secure border and safe streets.

 The biggest mystery to me is how do the polls work?
 It seems like Trump has consistently under polled (by a significant margin) and if that's still the case, then this is a Trump landslide.
 However, the polls were far too favorable to republicans on 2022 in the opposite way.